 We have acted as U.S. securities counsel for Fusion Fuel Green plc, a public limited company incorporated in Ireland ("Parent") in connection with the preparation of the Registration Statement on Form F-1 ("Registration Statement") filed by Parent under the Securities Act of 1933, as amended ("Securities Act"), which constitutes both a new registration statement and Post-Effective Amendment No. 1 on Form F-1 to the registration statement on Form F-4 (File No. 333-245052) filed by Parent and declared effective by the Securities and Exchange Commission on November 10, 2020.
-The combined prospectus ("Prospectus") included in the Registration Statement covers (a) the issuance by Parent of (i) an aggregate of 7,750,000 Class A ordinary shares of Parent ("Class A Ordinary Shares") issuable upon the exercise of warrants of Parent ("Warrants"), each Warrant exercisable for one Class A Ordinary Shares at an initial exercise price of \$11.50 per share, which were previously registered on the Form F-4, and (ii) 3,762,000 Class A Ordinary Shares issuable upon the exercise of Warrants issued by Parent in private placements which Warrants are registered for resale by the selling securityholders named in the Registration Statement, to the extent that such Warrants are transferred prior to their exercise, and (b) the resale by the selling securityholders named in the Registration Statement of an aggregate of up to 4,372,892 Warrants and an aggregate of up to 10,759,133 Class A Ordinary Shares.
+The combined prospectus ("Prospectus") included in the Registration Statement covers (a) the issuance by Parent of (i) an aggregate of 6,640,636 Class A ordinary shares of Parent ("Class A Ordinary Shares") issuable upon the exercise of warrants of Parent ("Warrants"), each Warrant exercisable for one Class A Ordinary Share at an initial exercise price of \$11.50 per share, which were previously registered on the Form F-4, and (ii) 3,762,000 Class A Ordinary Shares issuable upon the exercise of Warrants issued by Parent in private placements which Warrants are registered for resale by the selling securityholders named in the Registration Statement, to the extent that such Warrants are transferred prior to their exercise, and (b) the resale by the selling securityholders named in the Registration Statement of an aggregate of up to 4,372,892 Warrants and an aggregate of up to 10,759,133 Class A Ordinary Shares.

 On December 10, 2020, Parent consummated a business combination with HL Acquisitions Corp., a British Virgin Islands company ("HL") and Fusion Welcome - Fuel, S.A. a public limited company domiciled in Portugal, sociedade anónima ("Fusion Fuel") pursuant to the terms of the amended and restated business combination agreement dated as of August 25, 2020 ("Business Combination Agreement").
-Upon consummation of the merger of Fusion Fuel Atlantic Limited, A British Virgin Islands business company and wholly-owned subsidiary of Parent ("Merger Sub") with and into HL (the "Merger"), as the first step in the business combination, (i) the 6,433,356 outstanding HL ordinary shares were converted into an aggregate of 6,433,356 Class A Ordinary Shares, (ii) the 5,500,000 outstanding rights of HL were exchanged for an aggregate of 550,000 HL ordinary shares, which were then converted into an aggregate of 550,000 Class A Ordinary Shares, (iii) each of the 7,750,000 warrants of HL ("Old HL Warrants") were automatically adjusted pursuant to their terms into an aggregate of 50,000 HL ordinary shares which were then converted into an aggregate of 50,000 Class A Ordinary Shares, and (v) certain convertible promissory notes of HL were converted into an aggregate of 500,000 warrants of Parent.
+Upon consummation of the merger of Fusion Fuel Atlantic Limited, A British Virgin Islands business company and wholly-owned subsidiary of Parent ("Merger Sub") with and into HL (the "Merger"), as the first step in the business combination, (i) the 6,433,356 outstanding HL ordinary shares were converted into an aggregate of 6,433,356 Class A Ordinary Shares, (ii) the 5,500,000 outstanding rights of HL were exchanged for an aggregate of 550,000 HL ordinary shares, which were then converted into an aggregate of 550,000 Class A Ordinary Shares, (iii) each of the 7,750,000 warrants of HL ("Old HL Warrants") were automatically adjusted pursuant to their terms into an aggregate of 7,750,000 Warrants of Parent, (iv) outstanding unit purchase options of HL were exchanged for 50,000 HL ordinary shares which were then converted into an aggregate of 500,000 Warrants of Parent.
 Upon consummation of the acquisition by Parent of all of the issued and outstanding shares of Fusion Fuel (the "Share Exchange"), as the second step in the business combination, the shareholders of Fusion Fuel received, 2,125,000 Class B ordinary shares of Parent, 2,125,000 Warrants, and the right to receive up to an additional 1,137,000 Class A Ordinary Shares and 1,137,000 Warrants upon the satisfaction of certain earnout conditions set forth in the Business Combination Agreement.
+Subsequently, Parent has issued an aggregate of 1,109,364 Class A Ordinary Shares upon the cash exercise of an aggregate of 1,109,364 Warrants.